 Roberts showcases work by clients such as Shutterstock and Northwestern Mutual, as well as more personal projects like MixTapes (in which he designs cover art for friends’ playlists) on a carousel because it reflects his design sensibility.
 “I enjoy a little bit of interactivity when I look at something,” he said.
 But other designers may prefer another format — a masonry grid or a long page of stacked cards — and that’s just fine, as long as it reflects their distinctive points of view.

-That said, portfolio builders like Semplice, co-created by New York-based designer Tobias van Schneider, the director of the design publication DESK and the former lead product designer and art director at Spotify, can help spark ideas.
+That said, portfolio builders like Semplice can help spark ideas.
 Many template-based sites offer drag-and-drop workflows and options for interactive features such as page transitions, block layouts, cover effects and split grids.

 It’s easy to overplay the interface gymnastics, though.
 When it comes to the layout, what you really want to do is arrange your work in a way that is direct, accessible and easy for a hiring manager to navigate.

-“You don’t need to reinvent the wheel,” Charron said.
+“You don’t need to reinvent the wheel,” Cielle Charron, a freelance graphic designer and instructor at Portland State University, said.
 “I think UX and UI designers, especially, feel they need to make something completely new and completely custom.
 But in reality, the portfolio should be more about the work than the format itself.”